open-sdr/openwifi/README.md

 ## Update FPGA

-(Check [Driver and FPGA dynamic reloading app note](./doc/app_notes/drv_fpga_dynamic_loading.md) for more convenient way of updating FPGA and driver files without rebooting/power-cycle)

 Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to always copy the latest files in the [user_space](./user_space) directory on to the board.
-Then update the fpga bitstream and driver (see next section) on to the board.
+Then update the FPGA&Driver according to the Quick start of [this app note](doc/app_notes/radar-self-csi.md#quick-start).
+Following instructions are doing the same thing with extra info for environment setup.

+(Check [Driver and FPGA dynamic reloading app note](./doc/app_notes/drv_fpga_dynamic_loading.md) for better understanding of updating FPGA and driver files without rebooting/power-cycle)

 - Install Vivado 2021.1.
 Make sure install Vitis as well.
 You should have this directory: your_Xilinx_install_directory/Vitis (NOT Vitis_HLS!)
   - If the Vitis is not installed, you can add it by running "Xilinx Design Tools --> Add Design Tools for Devices 2021.1" from Xilinx program group/menu in your OS start menu.